-Model performance varied.
-Two models (Naive Bayes and rule-based classifier) had a Brier score worse than the non-informative model.
-Weighted k-nearest neighbors (kNN) and weighted subspace random forest performed the best with Brier Scores of 0.125 and FDA of 0.127, respectively.
-Calibration curves based on the testing data set are shown in Figure 1.
-Weighted kNN was selected for the final model.

-Using the kNN model, a source with a predicted probability from 0 to 20% was correct 5% of the time and a source with a predicted probability from 80 to 100% probabilities was correct 57% of the time.
-For example, if the model predicted an outbreak to be produce with a predicted probability of 60-80%, the outbreak was truly produce 100% of the time (Table 4).

 Validation The validation data set consisted of 98 food-borne and animal contact outbreaks including 7 outbreaks whose sources was not one of our predicted categories.
 These were not excluded from evaluation metrics to more accurately reflect real world performance.
 The selected random forest model had a brier score of 0.098.
 The calibration plot is shown in figure 4.
 Fruit and animal contact outbreaks were the most under-predicted.
 Dairy, meat and egg outbreaks were the most over-predicted.

 Overall, the correct outbreak was in the top two predicted for 64 (65%) of outbreaks.
 The percentage of outbreaks where the correct category was in the top two predictions by actual outbreak source is shown in figure 5.